ayo-codes/churchviews-svelte/tasks.md

 - created dynamic pages for the churches
 - updated the signup and login process to take into account hashing and salting of passwords

+version 0.6.2
+- minor improvements to improve ui for deployment